AI Assisted analysis is here. Discover the latest updates! Check Now

 You already have everything – you saw the shoelace weave up close, you decided on “arctic white” despite the fact that this “mustard yellow” was equally insane, you also chose the right size.
 Bravo!
 The last step ahead of you – completing the purchase form.
 First field, second, third – they all go smoothly.
 And suddenly this beautiful story ends.
 You can’t fill in the next one, even though you are trying hard.
 And here comes the next indicator – Rage Clicks.
 You click and click and bam… you’re reminded of your childhood when while racing in Need For Speed, you kept clicking on the arrow to turn right, but nothing happened and you crashed your car against the railings.

-Rage Clicks are probably the most popular indicator of them all.
+Rage Clicks are a key signal for conversion rate optimisation experts to watch..
 They appear quite often and mostly on forms, so if you see them in your dashboard, react immediately so you don’t lose a customer who has come this far.

 EXPERIENCE METRICS INDICATOR: Rage Key Presses